 I tried to do the artistic minimalist thing, and got a picture of rocks … with lots of sky.

 Maybe it was because I couldn’t really grasp the magnitude of what it took to build Stonehenge while we were there.
 Or maybe it was because it was below freezing outside and the wind blowing in our faces made us feel like we were standing directly in front of a jet propeller.
 We couldn’t even hear our audio guides over the force of it.
-(There is nothing around to break the wind out here, so it was pretty miserable.)
+(There is nothing around to break the wind out here, so prepare yourself.)
 But we all just felt sort of bored, which feels terrible to admit about such an important piece of history.

-Possibly if we’d visited on a more pleasant day, where we could have listened to the story of Stonehenge while we wandered around the perimeter of the stones, we would have enjoyed it more.
+Possibly if we’d visited on a more pleasant day, where we could have listened to the story told on the audio guide while we wandered around the perimeter of the stones, we would have enjoyed it more.
 I know for sure we would have enjoyed it more were we able to actually enter the area with the stones, but as it was, my favorite part of the whole experience was heading back to the visitor center and exploring the museum there because it was heated.
 Ha!

 Tip #5 – If the weather’s nice and you’re up for some exercise, you can skip the shuttle on the way back and take the 1.5-mile scenic walk to the visitor center instead.
 The countryside is beautiful out here.

-Tip #6 – The museum at Stonehenge is actually pretty decent.
-There are recreations of Neolithic houses from the era when Stonehenge was built, plus an exhibition area featuring fascinating objects and history that attempt to explain some of the mysteries surrounding Stonehenge.
+Tip #6 – The museum is actually pretty decent.
+There are recreations of Neolithic houses from the era when Stonehenge was built, plus an exhibition area featuring fascinating objects and history that attempt to explain some of the mysteries surrounding the site.

 How to Get to Avebury from Stonehenge